-This project will have 9 cross passages along the Eglinton Avenue West corridor.
+This scope of the project will have 9 cross passages along the Eglinton Avenue West corridor.

-Work for the first cross passage at Renforth, "CP-10" started on May 15 - slightly ahead of schedule.
+Work for the first cross passage at Renforth, "CP-10" started on May 15, 2023 - slightly ahead of schedule.

 While many other projects build cross passages after the TBMs complete their digging, our team's methods, equipment, and expertise allow us to build them during TBM operation.